-For simplicity, we use the negative HV for calculating the correlation, since it is the only indicator for which a larger value means better.
-It is observed that there is reasonably strong correlation between MIP-DoM and HV, and between MIP-DoM and additive $\epsilon$-indicator taking into account all problems.
+We use the negative HV in the correlation for simplicity since it is the only indicator for which a larger value means better.
+It is observed that there is a reasonably strong correlation between MIP-DoM and HV, and with additive $\epsilon$-indicator, taking into account all problems.
 Concerning the DTLZ family, the correlation between MIP-DoM and HV and additive $\epsilon$-indicator is even stronger, $0.90$ and $0.82$, respectively.
 For the WFG family, the correlations between MIP-DoM and HV and additive $\epsilon$-indicator is different from the DTLZ family.
-We argue that WFG1 is responsible for the decrease in the correlation values since the correlation between MIP-DoM and HV is high for WFG2, and WFG3.
+We argue that WFG1 is responsible for decreasing the correlation values since the correlation between MIP-DoM and HV is high for WFG2, and WFG3.

 In general, the correlation between MIP-DoM and HV is high for most problems.
 This gives us confidence of its use as an alternate performance indicator for set-based multi-objective optimization algorithms.